It's time we discuss food as an ADDICTION (and tips on how I manage)

-Like other substances, we addicts turn to food for a sense of short term pleasure.
+Like other substances, we addicts turn to food for a sense of short-term pleasure.
 We consume it in unhealthy amounts as a way of self soothing, knowing that it's causing harm, but we're not able to turn away.
 The saddest part - society conditions us this way.
-The theory behind "grab a tub of ice cream and you'll feel better" is something we've seen from a very early age.
-We refer to junk food as "comfort food" implying poor food choices will bring us peace or alleviation from constraint.
-Nowadays we even positively acknowledge "BBW", potentially supporting unhealthy behaviour.
-Don't get me wrong, I think big women are beautiful and I would never ever shame... but why aren't we focusing on the mental and physical health of these women?
-Because there is a chance your favourite BBW could be suffering from a food addiction; and by celebrating you're encouraging self depriving behaviour.
+The theory behind "grab a tub of ice cream and you'll feel better," is something we've seen from an early age.
+We refer to junk food as "comfort food," implying poor food choices will bring us peace or alleviation from pain.
+Nowadays, we even positively acknowledge "BBW", potentially supporting unhealthy behaviour.
+Don't get me wrong, I think big women are beautiful and I would never EVER shame... but why aren't we focusing on the mental and physical health of these women?
+There is a chance your favourite BBW could be suffering from a food addiction; and by celebrating, you're encouraging destructive behaviour.

 Step 2: identify your triggers

 Step 1 was acknowledgement and acceptance and Step 2 for me was really identifying how I'm letting this addiction take over my life.
 This involved (in a practical way) walking through my behaviours that were detrimental to my success.
 I'll give you some examples.